Mert18/hachiko-dictionary/README.md

 - Then open a pull request from your forked repository to this repository's `develop` branch.

 Please open issue if you notice any bug, or if you have any idea to implement in this project.
-Feel free and welcomed.
+Feel free and welcome.